MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-hybrid.md

 - You must have the [Microsoft Entra provisioning agent](../identity/hybrid/cloud-sync/what-is-provisioning-agent.md) installed in your environment.
 For prerequisites on installing the Microsoft Entra provisioning agent, see: [Cloud provisioning agent requirements](../identity/hybrid/cloud-sync/how-to-prerequisites.md#cloud-provisioning-agent-requirements).
 For a step by step guide on installing the Microsoft Entra Provisioning agent, see: [Install the Microsoft Entra Provisioning Agent](../identity/hybrid/cloud-sync/how-to-install.md).
 During installation, choose “**HR-driven provisioning / Microsoft Entra Connect Sync**” as “**extension configuration**”.
 You aren't required to add any other configuration for the provisioning agent, such as the cloud sync configuration, and you can install the provisioning agent even if you're also currently using Microsoft Entra Connect Sync for your user synchronization.

-- Ensure the gMSA used by the provisioning agent has the [appropriate permissions](../identity/hybrid/cloud-sync/how-to-prerequisites.md#custom-gmsa-account) to delete user accounts.
+- Ensure the gMSA used by the provisioning agent has the [appropriate permissions](../identity/hybrid/cloud-sync/how-to-prerequisites.md#custom-gmsa-account) to perform operations to user accounts.

-- Enable the Active Directory recycle bin.
+- To delete users accounts, you must enable the Active Directory recycle bin.
 For a step-by-step guide on enabling the recycle bin, see: [Active Directory Recycle Bin step-by-step](/windows-server/identity/ad-ds/get-started/adac/introduction-to-active-directory-administrative-center-enhancements--level-100-#active-directory-recycle-bin-step-by-step).

 For a step by step guide on setting the flag so that user account tasks run for hybrid users, see: [Manage user account tasks for hybrid users (preview)](./manage-workflow-onprem.md).